Argentina acts against Hezbollah, blamed for terror attacks

 “We continue to have questions to which there are still no answers.
 Twenty-five years have passed and the wound remains open, a wound that cannot be closed without justice,” he added.

+Another former president, Cristina Fernández, faces trial along with 11 other people on separate charges of cover-up based on a deal with Iran that would have let a special international truth commission question those accused in the case, but with no guarantee they would be arrested.
+She denies any wrongdoing.

+Special prosecutor Alberto Nisman originally brought such charges in 2015, but was found dead of a gunshot wound in his apartment a few days later.
+No one has been convicted in that case.

-U.S. Secretary of State Mike Pompeo was flying to Argentina to attend another memorial service on Friday and attend a meeting of international officials on fighting terrorism.
+U.S. Secretary of State Mike Pompeo was flying to Argentina to attend another memorial service on Friday as well as an international counterterrorism conference.

 Associated Press journalist Natacha Pisarenko contributed to this report.